gavinmcfarland/plugma/packages/website/src/content/2-cli-commands.md

 # CLI commands

-When using the commands with `npm run` you need to pass the arguments with a double dash `--`, for example `npm run dev -- -p`.

 ### dev [options]

 Start a server to develop your plugin.
 This command builds the `ui.html` and points it to the dev server making it easier to debug UI isues.